msalcedo1/Getting-Cleaning-Data/README.md

 Contents
 This repo contains 2 following files.

-- Final Project.R - R scrip to solve the Excercice
+- run_analysis.R - R scrip to solve the Excercice
 - CodeBook.md - Describes the steps and configuration to make script working